 • EVERYWHERE!!!
 Where there’s a will there’s a way!

-In an age where high-profile companies like Sony and Target are susceptible to cyber attacks and hackers, protecting your customers’ information is very important.
-Facebook’s recent past has shown us that transparency and customer data security is vital.
+In an age where high-profile companies like Sony and Target are susceptible to cyber attacks and hackers, protecting your customers’ information is vital.
+When it comes to customer data, as Facebook’s recent past has shown us, transparency and customer data security is essential.
 So what’s the best way to make sure you can fend off hackers and maintain customer trust?
-Here are five ways to keep your customers’ data safe.
+Here are five ways to keep your customers’ information safe.

-Never assume it won’t happen to you or your company.
+Never assume it won’t happen to you and your company.
 Complacency is the easiest way to become vulnerable to cyber attacks.
-Almost half of all cyber attacks are targeted at small businesses because they don’t invest in internet data security and they haven’t taken the proper measures to protect their customer’s data.
+Nearly half of all cyber attacks are targeted at small businesses, usually because the assumption is that they haven’t taken the proper safeguard with their data.

-The major problem is that most small businesses tend to have fewer financial and material resources at their disposal as compared to bigger companies, so they often just cross their fingers and hope for the best.
-Every small business, whether they’re selling products from brick and mortar set-ups or strictly e-commerce, should invest in data security to protect their customers and their data.
+The reality is that small businesses tend to have fewer resources at their disposal as compared to bigger companies, so they often just cross their fingers and hope for the best.
+Every small business, whether they’re selling products from brick and mortar set-ups or strictly e-commerce, should invest in protection for their customers and their data.
 When it comes to cybersecurity, you can never be too careful.
 A little bit of cautiousness and reasonable skepticism will take you a long way.

 Invest in antivirus and cybersecurity software.
-When it comes to hacking and cybersecurity, it’s always better to trust the gurus rather than doing it on your own.
-Some of the best cyber security softwares in the markets are Seqrite endpoint security, norton endpoint security, Mcaffee endpoint security, Avast Business Antivirus Pro, Kaspersky Endpoint Security and Bitdefender Business Security.
-These enterprise endpoint security softwares offers an all round comprehensive firewall protection for your business to protect your customers data.
+When it comes to hacking and cybersecurity, it’s best to trust the professionals rather than trying to tackle it on your own.
+Some of the best names in the business when it comes to digital protection are Avast Business Antivirus Pro, Kaspersky Endpoint Security Cloud and Bitdefender GravityZone Business Security.
+All of these software options offer the type of comprehensive firewall of protection your business needs to protect customer data.

 Download my ebook on how to secure your customer data, create trust and improve your business.